ramit21/Websockets-chat-app/README.md

 # Websockets-chat-app
 Websockets using nodejs.
-Websockets are used for real time messaging using persisant connections.
+Websockets are used for real time messaging using persistant connections.

 When a user joins a chat room, websocket connection is established with the servers.
 When the user sends a message to the server, the server then pushes the same message to all other users connected to the same chat room.